 Wetland quality.
-Explain: The seeps are of moderate quality; W3 is low quality due to its proximity to the US-6 roadway.
+Explain: These wetlands are of moderate quality.
 Surrounding land uses and hydrological modifications (residential/commercial development and roads) exclude these wetlands from being classified as "high" quality wetlands.
 During our field visits, the area appeared to be under a light grazing regime.
 The quality of vegetation and ratio of native to non-native species was moderate as well.